bkleinen/bkleinen.github.io/ws2016/info1/labs/exercise-12.md

 - The names and roles of any collaborators in any parts of the exercise.
 - A record of how long you needed for this lab and what you learned.

-* ***and again:*** The lab report can be rather short.
-Is is mainly for yourself, to reflect and track your learning process.
-You don't have to note down every single step.
-Just take a couple of minutes to reflect on your learnings, and things you struggled with.
-And your co-workers :)

-Lab assignments are due Sundays at 23.00, I want you to get some sleep the night before Monday class.
-They may, of course, be turned in earlier.
-You hand them in by preparing the report in PDF and submitting it to Moodle.
-* * *

 # Assignment

 ## Picking up Items